sfeister/twang/documentation/Hardware.md

    3. Glue or otherwise mount the LED into place.

 6. Hook up a multimeter to each phototransistor (make sure + goes to the long lead!), and set it to measure the effective resistance.
 You may wish to make a table to record the "resistance when blocked" and "resistance when unblocked" for each phototransistor.
 This will be a good record to keep for future troubleshooting with your teacher.
 When lasers/LEDs are blocked by your finger, each phototransistor should have an effective resistance of at least five times greater than 6.8 kiloOhms (e.g., I measured about 600 kiloOhms).
 When the laser is shining  unblocked, each should have an effective resistance of at least five times less than 6.8 kiloOhm (e.g., I measured about 100 Ohms).
-This will ensure a clean on/off digital signal, when paired with a 3.3 V power supply and a 6.8 kiloOhm resistor in a later step.
+This will ensure a clean on/off digital signal, when paired with a 5 V power supply and a 6.8 kiloOhm resistor in a later step.

 ## Gather your parts for the circuits

 ##### Parts needed:

-- Your already-configured Raspberry Pi, Pi Stereo Speaker Bonnet, and speakers (see "Preparing Your Pi" guide)
+- Your Pi Pico

 - Your instrument shell with light catchers, light sources, and buttons already securely mounted (see prior steps)

-- One TIP120 NPN transistor (e.g. [from Adafruit](https://www.adafruit.com/product/976))

-- One 1-kiloOhm resistor

 - For each string, one 6.8-kiloOhm resistor (e.g. if you have six strings, need six resistors)